-This course is specifically designed to support the overall CIS major and the student's selected concentration program by requiring the design of a project that encompasses objectives of their selected concentration.
+This course is specifically designed to support the overall CIS major and the student's selected concentration program by

-CIS 276 - 3D Game Modeling & Simulation Mathematics
+CIS 276 - 3D Game Modeling & Simulation Mathematics 3 semester credit hours

 This course introduces students to applied mathematics skills relating to topics specific to game development.
 Among the topics dealt with in this course are the following: manipulating equations, matrices, transformations, quaternions, vector calculus, collision detection, statistics, visibility determination, and space partitioning.